Beaulieu Ice House

 National park archaeologists are working with Beaulieu Estate to conserve and display an ice house that can be found on the estate grounds.
+This is one of the projects in the £4.4million Our Past Our Future heritage lottery fund scheme.
 As most of the structure is buried a laser scan of the ice house was commissioned creating a very detailed dataset to inform conservation work, but also provide an educational tool.
 You can see an animation created from the laser scanning below.

 So what is an ice house?